-We can even share the files with other users with appropriate access controls, who can then work on them either to use the existing information or add to it.
-Thereby, taking collaborative efforts to the next level.
-But not everything within the application is seamless and certainly, there is room for further advancements.
+We can even share the files with other users with appropriate access controls, taking collaborative efforts to the next level.
+But not everything within the application is seamless, and certainly, there is a lot of room for improvement.

 While we can use the IMPORTRANGE formula to link Google Sheets data automatically, it is not as advanced and flexible as the solution we are going to try here.
-Therefore a great alternative to link data is to follow the step-by-step instructions on how to link Google Sheets.
+Therefore, a great alternative to link data is to follow these step-by-step instructions on how to link Google Sheets.

-Data exchange between colleagues on a day to day basis can get tiring and time-consuming when done manually.
+Data exchange between colleagues on a daily basis can get tiring and time-consuming when done manually.
 Looking for ways to automate this process will help them save more valuable time over time.
 An example of a use case is that of Rafael.

 - Rafael needs to access the Customer Survey Data file from Kirk.

 - He also needs to share the Customer Insights file to his management.